AmoseKang/Primitive-graphics-function-output/readme.md

 ## Executing and packaging
 First, make sure you have nodejs isntalled.
 Pull from github or download zip package.
-Run command `npm install` to install dependence.
+Run command `npm install --dev` to install dependence.
 Run `webpack` to packaging js files.
 Run `electron .` to open with electron.
 Use [electron packager](https://github.com/electron-userland/electron-packager "electron packager") to generate executable files.